jballe/plantuml-sitecore-icons/README.md

 Inspired by [plantuml-icon-font-sprites](https://github.com/tupadr3/plantuml-icon-font-sprites), I copied the icons from Sitecore documentation and made sprites, so they can easily be used in diagrams.

+All rights remain at [Sitecore](https://www.sitecore.com/), but I am pretty sure that we can use the icons for creating better solutions.

 ## How to use (SitecoreAI)

 As the SitecoreAI logo is multi-colored, there is another procedure to use the image